The rhythm of nature

 The best way to enjoy Akita is simply to go outside and be among it.
 Watch out for Godzilla though.

 A northern slice of the far-flung Tohoku region, it’s no surprise that Akita’s attractions are nature-based.
-Akitans live their lives according to the rhythm of nature, celebrating events to a distinctly agricultural calendar – you’re likely to encounter some kind of festival when you’re there.
-Throughout the year, trekking, camping, boat cruising, swimming, climbing and hot springs abound.
+People in Akita live their lives according to the rhythm of nature, celebrating many events to a distinctly agricultural calendar.
+You’re likely to encounter some kind of festival when you visit.
+Throughout the year, trekking, camping, boat cruising, swimming, climbing, and hot springs abound.

 Hiking and camping in Akita

 For camping, hiking and water-sports, the areas around Lake Tazawa and Lake Towada are popular destinations.
-The UNESCO World Heritage Shirakami-Sanchi mountain spreads between Aomori and Akita prefecture.
-Dense forests, translucent lakes and mysterious marshes attract nature-lovers and those looking for a secluded getaway.
+The UNESCO World Heritage Shirakami-Sanchi mountain range spreads from Akita to Aomori Prefecture.
+Dense forests, translucent lakes, and mysterious marshes attract nature-lovers and those seeking secluded getaways.

-Akita is one of the largest rice-producing regions in the country and has a great time enjoying the fruits of its labor.
-The prefecture consumes the most sake (rice wine) per capita of all of Japan!
-Another local specialty is kiritanpo, made by wrapping rice around a stick and grilling it over a fire.
+Akita is also one of the largest rice-producing regions in the country.
+The prefecture consumes the most sake (rice wine) per capita in all of Japan!
+Another local specialty, kiritanpo, is made by wrapping rice around a stick and grilling it over a fire.

 Start planning your trip to Akita with the locations below!